What Kind Of Food Should I Feed My 2-month-old Puppy?

 Ensuring Adequate Hydration

 Observe your puppy's water intake and make sure they are drinking enough.
-If you notice a decrease in their water consumption or signs of dehydration (such as lethargy, dry gums, or sunken eyes), contact your veterinarian immediately.
+If you notice a decrease in their water consumption or of dehydration (such as lethargy, dry gums, or sunken eyes), contact your veterinarian immediately.
 Dehydration can quickly become a serious health issue, especially for young puppies.

 Consulting with a Veterinarian